Business Associate Agreement

 BAA Considerations by Specialty

-BAA complexity varies by specialty and vendor profile.
-Knowing where risk concentrates in your practice type allows faster, more targeted remediation.
+BAA risk differs by specialty and vendor mix.
+Knowing where risk sits in your practice type helps you fix the right things faster.

 Medical Practices